Home Farm is a Grade II listed building in the Bridgend local planning authority area, Wales. First listed on 29 January 1999. Farmhouse.

 Description

-A narrow entrance hall has a straight stair with thin square balusters.
-A corridor along the rear of the house leads to the 4 main ground-floor rooms, which have plain panelled doors.
-The wing has a flagstone floor and is said to retain a bread oven (not seen during inspection).
+Inside, a narrow entrance hall leads to a straight stair with thin square balusters.
+A corridor runs along the back of the house, providing access to the four main ground-floor rooms, which have plain panelled doors.
+The wing has a flagstone floor and is said to retain a bread oven, although this was not seen during the inspection.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.